 - Whether or not you have a dutch oven at your disposal.
 I’m learning that you really need your loaf to be covered for optimal oven spring (lift and rise in the oven.)
 You can try to simulate this with a tray of water at the bottom of the oven (for steam) but ideally a dutch oven is best.

 - How you measure things.
 Scales are best, but with aforementioned variables, some adjustments might need to be made.

 - Finally, although there are plenty more, your water.
 I have found here in Melbourne that the water seems to be fine for sourdough use.
 However, additives to tap water can hinder the growth of a sourdough culture.
-Consider buying a water purifier if you’ve had no luck getting your starter or sourdough going.
+Consider buying a water filter if you’ve had no luck getting your starter or sourdough going.

 As you’re probably aware, sourdough making is not a quick process.
 Getting your starter going can take up to 12 days in a cold climate, so this is a marathon.
 A carb laden marathon (my preferred sort.)